-Throughout the centuries, houses of worship have proclaimed the Creator’s power and beauty through the arts — everything from architecture to sculpture.
+Throughout the centuries, houses of worship, from soaring cathedrals to humble churches, have proclaimed the Creator’s power and beauty through the arts — everything from architecture, mosaics and stained glass to drama, music, poetry, paintings and sculpture.
 Today, that same artistic Spirit is moving through Newton Presbyterian Church in Boston.
 While the pandemic has required church walls to become more porous, Newton Presbyterian has been reaching out and inviting artists, writers and musicians to showcase their works in its worship space and through the church’s social media platforms as a way to glorify God and reflect on the gift of grace, as Anita Ulloa, a ruling elder, and Jack Holder, a deacon, say of the “God [who] is speaking in ancient and new ways.”

 Two years before the pandemic, the congregation met to envision how God was calling them to move forward after experiencing a schism that divided the church.
 The members came to that meeting with an understanding that outreach was everyone’s responsibility, and what better way to reach out than through the arts, which, Ulloa says, “have the muscle to awaken, stir and unite community.”